folio-org/okapi/doc/guide.md

 ### Example modules

-The Okapi is all about invoking modules, so we need to have a few to play with.
+Okapi is all about invoking modules, so we need to have a few to play with.
 It comes with two dummy modules that demonstrate different things.

 #### Okapi-sample-module